Sinclair QL: ICL One Per Desk

 The QL's CPU, ZX8301 and ZX8302 ASICs and Microdrives form the basis of One Per Desk (OPD).
 Built by International Computers Limited (ICL), it was also marketed by British Telecom as the Merlin Tonto and by Telecom Australia as the Computerphone.

 The result of a three-year collaboration between Sinclair Research, ICL and British Telecom, the One Per Desk adds a telephone handset at one end of the keyboard, and rudimentary Computer-Telephony Integration (CTI) software.
 This machine interested a number of high-profile business customers, including certain divisions of the former UK Customs and Excise Department, but its success was generally limited.
 In the late 1980s they were used in bingo halls to allow a country-wide networked bingo game.

 Linux

 Linus Torvalds has attributed his eventually developing the Linux kernel, likewise having pre-emptive multitasking, in part to having owned a Sinclair QL in the 1980s.
 Because of the lack of support, particularly in his native Finland, Torvalds became used to writing his own software rather than relying on programs written by others.
-His frustration with the Sinclair led, years later, to his purchase of a more standard IBM PC compatible on which he would develop Linux.
+In part, his frustration with Minix on the Sinclair led years later to his purchase of a more standard IBM PC compatible on which he would develop Linux.
+In Just for Fun, Torvalds wrote, "Back in 1987, one of the selling points of the QL was that it looked cool", because it was "entirely matte black, with a black keyboard" and was "fairly angular".
+He also wrote he bought a floppy controller so he could stop using microdrives, but the floppy controller driver was bad, so he wrote his own.
+Bugs in the operating system, or discrepancies with the documentation, that made his software not work properly, got him interested in operating systems.
+"Like any good computer purist raised on a 68008 chip," Torvalds "despised PCs", but decided in autumn 1990 to purchase a 386 custom-made IBM PC compatible, which he did in January 1991.